ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 :::Exercise
 In your data table, add two more columns.
 These will be for the logarithm of the orbital period and of the orbit semimajor axis.
 If you are using Google sheets, use the LOG10 function to take the log of data points in both columns, filling in the table with the appropriate values.
 :::Note
-**Note: If you used a computer to calculate the logarithms, in many cases, the &ldquo;LOG&rdquo; function is either the natural logarithm (ln) or log base 2 by default.
+**Note: If you use a computer to calculate the logarithms, in many cases, the &ldquo;LOG&rdquo; function is either the natural logarithm (ln) or log base 2 by default.
 If you are using Excel or Google sheets, you will want to use the LOG10 function, not the LOG function.**

 **As long as you use the same base when you take the antilog to find the proportionality constant, this makes no difference.
 If, however, you need to compare the actual logarithms of the data, or of the constant, to those calculated by someone else, you will need to use the same base that that person did.**